-Last summer, The National Archives worked with a group of young people over Zoom to make short films inspired by archive documents on diseases through history.
-You can view those films here.
+In summer 2021, we worked with a group of young people online to make short films inspired by archive documents in the collection at The National Archives.

-This year’s project will explore ‘Rebels in the records’ – stories of people/groups who have stood up for what they believe in, campaigned for change or lived in a way that was different to their contemporary society.
+The 2021 project was about ‘rebels in the records’, exploring stories of people/groups who have stood up for what they believed in, campaigned for change or lived in a way that was different to their contemporary society.
 The young people considered their ‘rebels’’ actions and legacies, and reflected on how they are perceived today.

-By taking part in this project you will be able to:
+By taking part in this project young people were able to:

-- Research the history of lesser and well-known people/groups using digital facsimiles of original records with support from our Education team and record experts
+- Research the history of lesser and well-known people/groups using digital facsimiles of original records with support from the Education team and record expert

 - Develop filmmaking skills with a professional from the industry, using a range of techniques available from your home

 - Take part in a unique project that combines historical stories with your own interpretation of historical records

 - Find out more about the role of The National Archives

 With thanks to The Friends of The National Archives for their support of this project.